-The art of stage lighting exists.
+The art of rave lighting exists.
 It is used to create effect at events by illuminating performance spaces, directing attendees’ eyes, and modifying the atmosphere.
 A lot may be learned about stage lighting.
 In this article, we’ll go over some stage lighting fundamentals that are important for everyone working in the live performance industry to comprehend.

 What Does Stage Lighting Want to Achieve?